“Find your passion.”

-“Find your passion.”
 “Do what you love.”
-“Follow your heart.”

 We hear this advice from super-successful people in interviews and graduation speeches.

 We live in a world with limitless choices for what to do, where to go, and who to become—limitless choices for vocations that could be your passion.

-Finding your passion is not easy
+Finding your passion is not easy.

-According to a recent Gallup poll, almost 70% of Americas are not working on vocations that engage them—the grand majority of us are not working on our passions.
+According to a recent Gallup poll, almost 70% of Americas are not working on vocations that engage them—the majority of us are not working on our passions.

-Most people aren’t engaged by their careers because finding your passion is a tough process.
-But it’s not impossible.
+Most people aren’t engaged in their careers because finding your passion is tough.

 Want to know how to find your passion?

 Below you’ll find 3 ways to know when you’ve truly connected to a vocation you love.